diarmidmackenzie/sdt-condensed/GCT.md

 A 2005 study found that higher levels of mindfulness were associated with greater intrinsic goal orientations, and that both were associated with subjective well-being and ecologically responsible behaviours.

 A 2009 study found that mindfulness was associated with lower financial desire discrepancy (i.e. the gap between what one has, and what one desires, financially).
-This relationship held, independent of participants economic and social status.
+This relationship held, independent of participants' economic and social status.

 Mindfulness has also been associated with greater empathy and compassion for others, and can enhance romantic relationships due to the way it promotes other-centeredness, and one's ability to be truly present with a partner, even in challenging situations.